Quantco/spox/README.md

 # Build an `onnx.ModelProto` for the given inputs and outputs.
 model: onnx.ModelProto = build(inputs={'a': a, 'b': b}, outputs={'c': c})
 ```

+## Credits

+Original authors: @jbachurski with supervision from @cbourjau